 Agencies, Boards, Commissions and Committees:

-- The City Clerk (or designates appointed by the City Clerk) functions as the secretary of most Committees, providing secretarial service and a degree of administrative support.
-Administrative support includes notification of meetings, official correspondence and mailings.
+The City Clerk (or designates appointed by the City Clerk) functions as the coordinator of most committees, providing clerical service and a degree of administrative support, which include notification of meetings, official correspondence and mailings.

-- The individual seconded to the Committee is not under the direction of the Committee, but is available as a resource to provide for an official record of decisions of the Committee and to ensure that these decisions are communicated to City Council where appropriate.
-The Coordinator is appointed to record the decisions of the Committee and not to provide a verbatim transcript of the meetings.
+Administrative resources assigned to the committee are not under the direction of the committee but are available as a resource to provide for an official record of decisions of the committee to ensure that these decisions are communicated to City Council where appropriate.
+The coordinator is appointed to record the decisions of the committee and not to provide a verbatim transcript of the meetings.

 Council Services Department

 Suite 530 - 350 City Hall Square West